phalcon/documentation/docs/db-models-cache.md

 ```

 ## PHQL Queries
 Regardless of the syntax we used to create them, all queries in the ORM are handled internally using [PHQL][db-phql].
 This language gives you much more freedom to create all kinds of queries.
-Of course these queries can be cached:
+Of course, these queries can be cached:

 ```php
 <?php